 In some cases, such as in an upgrade, ActivityWatch needs to migrate data.
 Usually this is nothing you should have to think about, but in some cases it is useful to know what happens and what you can do when things go wrong.

 Migrating to aw-server-rust¶

-If you’ve ran aw-server-rust before v0.10, chances are this import has already been triggered, and the import will therefore not run a second time.
+If you’ve ran aw-server-rust before that version, but switched back, this import has already been triggered, and the import will therefore not run a second time.
 This can cause you to have old data in the aw-server-rust database.
 You can retrigger the import by stopping aw-server-rust, moving/removing your aw-server-rust database file, and then starting aw-server-rust again.